 Prayer for the week

-and to receive the gifts of your love,
+and the wonder of your risen life:

 Readings for the week

 Monday Psalms 145, Deuteronomy 16.1-20 & 1 Peter 1.1-12